-If you are a founder of an early-stage startup, I’m sure you would have faced a similar situation while trying to close a deal.
+If you are a founder of an early-stage startup, I’m sure email marketing is one of your channels and you would have faced a similar situation while trying to close a deal.
 Speaking from personal experience, it can be pretty daunting to be your own VP of Sales.
 But the key here is to create a system of indicators that will allow you to anticipate when a deal is going good and when it’s likely stalling, so that you can take corrective measures and get back on track to win.

 The best indicator of a sales deal’s impending success (or failure!)